 print(f"Added {i}.
 Current size: {dynamic_array.size}, Capacity: {len(dynamic_array.array)}")

-Stacks follow the LIFO principle.
+Look back at the operations table: reading is cheap anywhere, but the only cheap place to add or remove is the end of the array.
+Stacks are what you get when you lean into that and only ever touch the end.
+They follow the LIFO principle.
 They aren't arrays themselves, but they're often built on top of one.
 Since stacks only add or remove from the end, arrays are a natural fit.
 They have two main operations: push adds an item on top, and pop removes the top item.
-Both run in constant time.
+Both run in constant time because both stay at the cheap end.

 | Operations | Time | Space |